polkadot-developers/substrate-developer-hub.github.io/docs/development/module/tests.md

 ## Mock Runtime Environment

 To test a Substrate runtime, construct a mock runtime environment.
 The [substrate recipes](https://substrate.dev/recipes/testing/mock.html) provides a simple example of using a mocked runtime to test module logic.
-For more examples, see the modules in [`paint`](https://github.com/paritytech/substrate/tree/master/paint).
+For more examples, see the `mock.rs` and `test.rs` files in most substrate modules.

 ### Mock Runtime Storage

 The [`runtime-io`](https://crates.parity.io/sr_io/index.html#enums) crate exposes a [`TestExternalities`](https://crates.parity.io/sr_io/type.TestExternalities.html) implementation frequently used for mocking storage in tests.
 It is the type alias for an in-memory, hashmap-based externalities implementation in [`substrate_state_machine`](https://crates.parity.io/substrate_state_machine/index.html)] referred to as [`TestExternalities`](https://crates.parity.io/substrate_state_machine/struct.TestExternalities.html).

-In the recipe on mock runtimes, an `ExtBuilder` object is defined to build an instance of [`TestExternalities`](https://crates.parity.io/sr_io/type.TestExternalities.html).
+In the [basic mock runtime's recipe](https://substrate.dev/recipes/testing/mock.html), an `ExtBuilder` object is defined to build an instance of [`TestExternalities`](https://crates.parity.io/sr_io/type.TestExternalities.html).

 ```rust
 pub struct ExtBuilder;